The Step-by-Step Path to Your Home Loan

 Steps to your home loan:

-Pre-approval is an individualized, educational step that helps you determine how much house you can afford.
+Pre-qualification is an individualized, educational step that helps you determine how much house you can afford.
 You will talk about loan options that fit your scenario.
 This can prepare you to go house hunting and make an offer on a home.
 It’s also an opportunity to look at your full financial picture, including your monthly income, assets and debt, and talk about your homebuying situation and goals, including your price range, the number of people on the loan and how much you feel comfortable paying each month.

 Each borrower’s situation is different.
 A person may opt to pay off debt, save more for a down-payment, or improve their credit score before moving to the next steps.
 Another borrower may decide they want to keep their payments at a certain level even if they qualify for a larger loan.
-Use the pre-approval to determine your best route.
+Use the pre-qualification to determine your best route.

 2. Find your dream home